agtMaurice/education-verification-system-contract/README.md

 ## Deployment

-To deploy our smart contract successfully, we need the celo extention wallet which can be downloaded from [here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)
+To deploy our smart contract successfully, we need the Celo Extention Wallet which can be downloaded from [here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)

-Next, we need to fund our newly created wallet which can done using the celo alfojares faucet [Here](https://celo.org/developers/faucet)
+Next, we need to fund our newly created wallet which can be done using the Celo Alfajores faucet [Here](https://celo.org/developers/faucet)

 Now, click on the plugin logo at the bottom left corner and search for celo plugin.

 Install the plugin and click on the celo logo which will show in the side tab after the plugin is installed.

-Next connect your celo wallet, select the contract you want to deploy and finally click on deploy to deploy your contract.
+Next, connect your celo wallet, select the contract you want to deploy, and finally click on deploy to deploy your contract.

 ## Conclusion